Common Challenges Facing Small Business Owners in Ontario: Insights and Solutions for 2025

 As we move further into 2025, small business owners are navigating a rapidly changing landscape, from labour shortages to rising costs and the ongoing tariff wars.
 As such, small business owners face a unique set of challenges that can hinder growth and sustainability.
 Drawing from key sources such as Bizfund’s Snapshot of Canadian Small Businesses, the Canadian Chamber of Commerce, Statistics Canada, and others, we’ll explore the most pressing challenges facing small business owners in Ontario in 2025 and share actionable solutions to help you overcome them.

-One of the most significant challenges facing small businesses in Ontario is the ongoing labour shortage.
-According to Benefits Canada, 72% of small and medium-sized enterprises (SMEs) in Canada identified labour shortages as a top concern in 2024.
+Labour shortages continue to top the list of concerns for Ontario’s small business owners..
+According to Benefits Canada, 72% of small and medium-sized enterprises (SMEs) in Canada identified hiring and retention as major concerns in 2024.
 This issue is particularly acute in Ontario, where industries like hospitality and retail are struggling to attract and retain talent and is exacerbated by the increasing demand for skilled workers in emerging industries such as green technology and advanced manufacturing.

-A mismatch between the skills job seekers possess and the skills employers need.
+A growing gap between the skills available and the ones you need.

-Inflation and supply chain disruptions continue to drive up operational costs for small businesses.
+Inflation, supply chain disruptions, and rising interest rates continue to drive up operational costs for small businesses.
 Statistics Canada reports that 65% of small businesses in Canada experienced increased costs in the second quarter of 2024, with Ontario businesses particularly affected by rising rent, utilities, and raw material prices.

 Higher interest rates increasing the cost of borrowing.